 KI#1 (Support of IMS voice call over NB-IoT via GEO satellite connecting to EPC):

 SA2 discussed the potential QoS for the EPS bearer/DRB intended to be used for transport of the IMS voice packets and signalling over NB-IoT NTN via GEO satellite connecting to EPC.
+SA2 decided that for the IMS PDN connection that will be used for support of IMS voice call over NB-IoT via GEO satellite connecting to EPC, there will be 2 EPS bearers/DRBs one used for IMS signalling and one used for transport of voice packets, on top of any other EPS bearers/DRBs the UE may have for other PDN connections.
+Similarly, for IMS emergency calls, there will be 2 EPS bearers/DRBs, in addition to the IMS signalling EBS bearer/DRB for IMS PDN Connection and any other EPS bearers/DRBs the UE may have for other PDN connections.

 The current QCI-1 EPS bearer/DRB that is used for transport of IMS voice packets and QCI-5 EPS bearer/DRB that is used for transport of IMS signalling have the following QCI characteristics:

 QCI-1: